godwokenrises/godwoken/docs/life_of_a_polyjuice_transaction.md

 }
 ```

-* `to_id` contains the account ID for the polyjuice contract to call.
+* `to_id` contains the account ID for the Polyjuice contract to call.
 In the case of deploying a smart contract, 0 is used here.
-* `value` contains pETH to send to the target smart contract.
+* `value` contains pCKB to send to the target smart contract.
 * `data` contains the actual compiled smart contract to deploy.

 The returned result for running this layer 2 transaction, will contain the newly created account ID for the deployed smart contract.